Daifuku-ji

-Daifuku-ji (大福寺) is a Buddhist temple in the city of Tateyama in Chiba Prefecture, and is a temple of the Chizen Sect of Shingon Buddhism.

-According to tradition, the temple was founded by Gyōki (668 - 749) in 717 early in the Nara period.
-It was later revived by a visit by the Tendai Buddhist priest Ennin (794 - 864) early in the Heian period.
+Daifuku-ji (大福寺) is a Buddhist temple in the Japanese city of Tateyama in Chiba Prefecture, pertaining to the Chizen Sect of Shingon Buddhism.
+According to tradition, the temple was founded by Gyōki (668–749) in 717, early in the Nara period.
+It was later revived by a visit by the Tendai Buddhist priest Ennin (794–864), early in the Heian period.
 The date at which the temple returned to the Shingon sect is unknown.
-The temple received a juinjō (朱印状) seal of certification from the Tokugawa shogunate during the Edo period.
+The establishment received a juinjō (朱印状) seal of certification from the Tokugawa shogunate during the Edo period.